qsliu2017/blog/content/posts/proc_sync_barrier_pattern/index.md

 }
 ```

-We can tell the common pattern of barrier and the DAG at the beginning: wait for a semaphore to reach a given number (`n` in the barrier pattern and in-degree of the node in the DAG).
+We can find the common pattern of barrier and the DAG in the beginning: wait for a semaphore to reach a given number (`n` in the barrier pattern and in-degree of the node in the DAG).
 Therefore we can create a new type of synchronization primitive for this pattern:

 ```C
 struct {